Asian markets plunge as Trump’s global tariff turmoil deepens

 By Juliana Liu and John Liu, CNN

-Hong Kong (CNN) — Asian markets plunged on Monday, deepening a global stocks rout triggered by US President Donald Trump’s trade war.
+Hong Kong (CNN) — Asian markets plunged on Monday, deepening a global stocks rout triggered by US President Donald Trump’s trade war and China’s forceful response to unexpectedly high tariffs.

-Japan’s benchmark Nikkei fell by more than 8% shortly after opening.
-The share average, which tracks 225 of the country’s most valuable companies, has fallen below the 33,000 level for the first time since August 2024, according to Reuters.
-The broader Topix index last traded more than 7.5% lower, recovering from its steepest losses.
+Japan’s benchmark Nikkei fell by more than 8% shortly after opening, while the broader Topix index last traded more than 6.5% lower after recovering from its steepest losses.

-Japanese Prime Minister Shigeru Ishiba said on Monday the government will continue to ask President Trump to lower tariffs against Japan, but acknowledged results “won’t come overnight,” according to Reuters.

-“As such, the government must take all available means” to cushion the economic blow from US tariffs such as offering funding support for domestic firms and taking measures to protect jobs, Ishiba reportedly told parliament.
-On Wednesday, Trump imposed a 24% across-the-board tariff on Japan, a defense treaty ally, which is due to take effect later this week.
+In mainland China, where markets reopened after a public holiday, the Shanghai Composite Index was last trading 6.7% lower.
+The blue-chip CSI300 index lost 7.5%.
+In Hong Kong, the benchmark Hang Seng index opened more than 9% lower.

 Asian markets are tracking the worst two-day stretch for Wall Street stocks in five years.
 US stock futures plunged Sunday evening after two sessions of sell-offs that wiped away over $5.4 trillion in market value.

-Global investors have rejected President Trump’s massive tariff regime, some of which went into effect on Saturday morning and even larger tariffs are set to launch on Wednesday.
-China retaliated fiercely on Friday, imposing a 34% tariff on all US goods, raising fears of an escalating and damaging trade war.
+Global investors were spooked by President Trump’s massive tariff regime, some of which went into effect on Saturday morning, and even larger tariffs are set to launch on Wednesday.

-On Sunday evening, Trump told reporters aboard Air Force One that he didn’t intentionally crash markets but declined to predict how markets would trade in the future.
+On Sunday evening, Trump told reporters aboard Air Force One that he didn’t intentionally crash markets but declined to predict how stocks would trade in the future, which added to investors’ concerns.

 “What’s going to happen with the market?
 I can’t tell you,” Trump said.
 “But I can tell you, our country has gotten a lot stronger, and eventually it’ll be a country like no other.”